Mindanao

 Mindanao is divided into six administrative regions: the Zamboanga Peninsula, Northern Mindanao, the Caraga region, the Davao region, Soccsksargen, and the autonomous region of Bangsamoro.
 According to the 2020 census, Davao City is the most populous city on the island, with 1,776,949 people, followed by Zamboanga City (pop.
-977,234), Cagayan de Oro (pop.
-728,402), General Santos (pop.
-697,315), Butuan (pop.
-372,910), Iligan (pop.
-363,115) and Cotabato City (pop.
+977,234), General Santos (pop.
+722,059), Butuan (pop.
+372,910), and Cotabato City (pop.
 325,079).
 About 70% of residents identify as Christian and 24% as Muslim.
-Mindanao is considered the major breadbasket of the Philippines.
+Mindanao is considered the major Bread Basket of the Philippines.

 Etymology

-The name "Mindanao" is a Spanish corruption of the name of the Maguindanao people, the dominant ruling ethnic group in the Sultanate of Maguindanao in southwestern Mindanao during the Spanish colonial period.
-The name itself means "people of the lake", though it is usually translated to "people of the flood plains" in modern sources.
+The name Mindanao is derived from a compound word in the Maguindanao language: min, a past tense verb prefix, and danao, meaning 'lake'.
+Together, they translate to 'land of where the lakes are found'.
+This name is also associated to the Maguindanaon people, where the Sultanate of Maguindanao once held significant influence and where lakes with varying depths are also common among the provinces of Mindanao.

 History

 Prehistory

 Archaeological findings on the island point to evidence of human activity dating back about ten thousand years.
-Around 1500 BC Austronesian people spread throughout the Philippines.
+Around 1500 BC, Austronesian people spread throughout the Philippines.

-The Subanon are believed to have settled in the Zamboanga Peninsula during the Neolithic Era c.
-4500-2000 BC.
+The Subanon are believed to have settled in the Zamboanga Peninsula during the Neolithic era c.
+4500–2000 BC.
 Evidence of stone tools in Zamboanga del Norte may indicate a late Neolithic presence.
 Ceramic burial jars, both unglazed and glazed, Chinese celadons, gold ornaments, beads, and bracelets have been found in caves.
 Many of the ceramic objects are from the Yuan and Ming periods.
-Evidently, there was a long history of trade between the Subanon and the Chinese long before the latter's contact with Islam.
+Evidently, there was a long history of trade between the Subanon and the Chinese.

 Rajahnates and Hindu-Buddhism

 In the classic epoch of Philippine history (900 AD onwards), the people of Mindanao were heavily exposed to Hindu and Buddhist influence and beliefs from Indonesia and Malaysia.
-Indianized abugida scripts such as Kawi and Baybayin were introduced from Java and an extinct intermediate from Sulawesi or Borneo respectively.
+Indianized abugida scripts such as Kawi and baybayin were introduced from Java and an extinct intermediate from Sulawesi or Borneo respectively.
 Cultural icons of the sarong (known as malong or patadyong), the pudong turban, silk, and batik and ikat weaving and dyeing methods were introduced.
-Artifacts found from this era include the Golden kinnara, Golden Tara, and the Ganesh pendant.
+Artifacts found from this era include a golden kinnara, a golden image believed by some to be a Tara, and a Ganesha pendant.
 These cultural traits passed from Mindanao into the Visayas and Luzon, but were subsequently lost or heavily modified after the Spanish arrival in the 16th century.

 Hindu-Buddhist cultural influence took root in the coastal settlements, syncretizing with indigenous animist beliefs and customs among the tribes of the interior.
 The Butuan Rajahnate, a Hinduized kingdom mentioned in Chinese records as a tributary state in the 10th century, was concentrated along the northeastern coast of Butuan Bay.
 The Rajahnate of Sanmalan in Zamboanga, was also in Mindanao.
 The Darangen epic of the Maranao people harkens back to this era as the most complete local version of the Ramayana.
 The Maguindanao at this time also had strong Hindu beliefs, evidenced by the Ladya Lawana (Rajah Ravana) epic saga that survives to the present, albeit highly Islamized from the 17th century onward.